Dunoon adventure: Off-grid house, walking, talking and sunshine

 New to the self-catering market is Bernice Farmhouse and Bernice Cottage, situated close to Benmore Centre (offering outdoor activities and accommodation) and in the wider estate of beautiful Benmore Botanic Gardens.
 Bernice and Benmore Centre are run by Experience Outdoors.

-Experience Outdoors is an outdoor learning provider for Edinburgh City Council, which delivers education to school children primarily.
+Experience Outdoors is an outdoor learning provider for The city of Edinburgh Council, which delivers education to school children primarily.
 You know those residential activity weeks that many primary school children are lucky enough to enjoy, as well as Duke of Edinburgh, Scouts, Guides and other groups?
 Well, Experience Outdoors also relies on income from self-catering groups and guests at weekends and holidays at their centres to support their core purpose of outdoors education.